Other Post-Secondary Education Initiatives

 ECONOMIC IMPACT OF POST-SECONDARY INTERNATIONAL STUDENTS

-CAMET has completed a major study on the economic impact of international students attending Atlantic universities and community colleges.
+In February 2018, CAMET released a major study on the economic impact of international students attending Atlantic universities and community colleges.
 The study, The Economic Impact of Post-Secondary International Students in Atlantic Canada 2018, is an update and expansion of a similar study conducted in 2010 for CAMET.

 The following are the major highlights emerging from the 2018 report: